 The CIAC Board of Control in March 2008 voted to maintain spring football for member schools.
 The Board of Control also approved an alternative to traditional spring football practice which allows member schools the choice of traditional spring football or to add four (4) days to the start of practice in August.
 Schools MUST select one or the other, but not both, by April 1 of each school year via the online selection form on the CIAC web site.
-The availability of selecting the alternative to spring practice was effective April 1, 2009.

-The rules/regulations governing spring football and pre-season conditioning and practice can be found on pages 5-7 of this document.
+The rules/regulations governing spring football and pre-season conditioning and practice can be found on pages 6-8 of this document.